Psycokwet/bassaudio-updated/README.md

 - 2.0.0

-  Complete rebuilding of the wrapper to be easier to test, to evolve, and to suit the needs of everyones.
+  Complete rebuilding of the wrapper to be easier to test, to evolve, and to suit the needs of everyone.

   - Adding examples
   - Adding tests